ForLoveOfCats/SkyOfSteel/README.md

-SkyOfSteel is licensed under the MIT license and utilizes [Roslyn](https://github.com/dotnet/roslyn "Roslyn Github Page") and [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) which are both under the MIT license as well.
+SkyOfSteel is licensed under the MIT license and utilizes [Roslyn](https://github.com/dotnet/roslyn "Roslyn Github Page") and [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) which are under the Apache-2.0 and the MIT licenses respectively.